-Peripheral pin select features are controlled through two sets of special function registers: one to map peripheral inputs, and one to map outputs.
-Because they are separately controlled, a particular peripheral's input and output (if the peripheral has both) can be placed on any selectable function pin without constraint.
+Peripheral pin select features are controlled through two sets of special function registers to map peripherals and to map outputs.

+Since they are separately controlled, a particular peripheral's input and output (if the peripheral has both) can be placed on any selectable function pin without constraint.